-The PDL property is surrounded by several small communities such as Olalla, Keremeos and Okanagan Falls.
+The PDL property is surrounded by several small communities such as Olalla, Keremeos, and Okanagan Falls.
 The economies of these small communities are generally focused on agriculture and tourism and are popular as retirement communities.
 Olalla is located 11.5 kms SSW of the PDL property on Highway 3A, while Keremeos is located 20 kilometres SSW of the PDL property at the junction of Highway 3 and Highway 3A.
 Okanagan Falls at the southern end of Skaha Lake is located 15 kms east of the PDL property.

-The nearest larger city to the PDL property is Penticton (pop 33,000), at the south end of Okanagan Lake and is located 18 kilometres northeast of the PDL property.
+The nearest larger city to the PDL property is Penticton (pop 33,000), at the south end of Okanagan Lake, and is located 18 kilometres northeast of the PDL property.

 The largest city in the region is Kelowna (population 107,000) on the west side of Okanagan Lake, is located 70 kms north of Penticton.
-Kelowna is the main industrial, service and supply centre for this region.
+Kelowna is the main industrial, service, and supply centre for this region.

 The writer is not aware of any First Nations heritage claim, private surface rights, or environmental concerns covering the PDL Property that may affect mining, exploration or prospecting operations.
+The PDL property area is also used for cattle range.